rednafi/ashen/README.md

     ```

 ### Index Data
-* To index new data, add the data in csv format in `./data` folder
+* To index new data, add the data in `area.csv` format to `./data` folder.
+Look into the `placeholder-area.csv` file to see the data format.

 * Data must look like this:
     ```csv
     index | areaId | areaTile | areaBody